Peano Arithmetic and $\mu$MALL: Related and future work

-The main difference between the hierarchy of $\Pos_n/\Neg_n$ formulas used in this paper and the familiar classes of formulas in the arithmetic hierarchy (based on quantifier alternations) is the occurrences of fixed points within formulas.
-In that regard, our principle proof systems \mumall and \mlk are probably more easily related to the extension of Peano Arithmetic based on general inductive definitions in \cite{mollerfeld02phd}.
+The main difference between the hierarchy of $\Pos_n/\Neg_n$-formulas used in this paper and the familiar classes of formulas in the arithmetic hierarchy (based on quantifier alternations) is the occurrences of fixed points within formulas.
+In that regard, \mumall and \mlk are probably more aptly compared to the extension of Peano Arithmetic based on general inductive definitions found in \cite{mollerfeld02phd}.

 Circular proof systems for logics with fixed points have received much attention in recent years, especially within the context of linear logic \cite{baelde22lics,de22fsttcs,ehrhard21lics} and intuitionistic logic~\cite{curzi23lics}.
 Such proof systems generally eschew all first-order term structures (along with first-order quantification).
 They also eschew the use of explicit invariants and use cycles within proofs as an implicit approach to discovering invariants.